Stupor and Coma

 Overdoses of marijuana, including medical marijuana, sometimes causes the brain to malfunction, resulting in impaired consciousness and sometimes seizures.

-Occasionally, taking certain antipsychotic drugs results in an unresponsive state called neuroleptic malignant syndrome.
+Occasionally, taking certain antipsychotic medications results in an unresponsive state called neuroleptic malignant syndrome.
 This syndrome is characterized by muscle rigidity, fever, and high blood pressure, as well as changes in mental function (such as confusion and lethargy).

-Psychiatric disorders and stress
+Mental health disorders and stress

-Occasionally, people who have a psychiatric disorder or those who are psychologically stressed may appear unresponsive.
+Occasionally, people who have a mental health disorder or those who are psychologically stressed may appear unresponsive.
 For example, people who learn that they have cancer or that their spouse is going to leave them may collapse and not respond when they are spoken to or touched.
 Yet, such people may be aware of what is happening around them, and their brain may be functioning normally.

 Older age

-• Reactions to drugs
+• Reactions to medications

 • Dehydration